-If Tokyo is Japan’s commercial and electronic capital, Kyoto is its spiritual one.
-There are more than 2,000 temples and shrines in a city of under 1.5 million people – some of which are UNESCO World Heritage sites.
-By day, wandering through the Gion District will have you coming face to face with geishas, while by night it is home to some of the best food and nightlife in Japan!
-To sample Kyoto’s finest food, don’t miss out on the vibrant Nishishi Market.
+By day, wandering through the Gion District will have you coming face to face with geishas (if you’re lucky), while by night it is home to some of the best street food and nightlife in Japan!

-We’ve put together a list of the 15 best Airbnbs in Kyoto so that you don’t have to spend hours trawling through the website.
-We’ve thought about different travel styles, personalities, but most importantly budgets!
-So, let’s check them out…
+I’ve put together a list of the 15 best Airbnbs in Kyoto so that you don’t have to spend hours trawling through the website.
+I’ve thought about different travel styles, personalities, but most importantly – budgets!

 Quick Answer: These are the Top 5 Airbnbs in Kyoto